lvanrooijen/lease-a-car-api/README.md

 # lease-a-car-api

-Originally created as a take-home assessment for SVB, now extended into a personal project.
+Originally created as a take-home assessment for SVB, now extended into a personal (overengineered) learning project.

 ## Requirements